chuajiesheng/queue-system-prototype/README.md

 Sample Configuration Files
 -------------------
 1. debug.config
+   this file controls how the debug message would be printer

         (* Default debug level.
 Off = 0 | Error = 1 | Warning = 2 | Info > 2 *)
         debug_config = 3